kubeservice-stack/Community/sig-observability/README.md

-# Codec Special Interest Group
+# Observability Special Interest Group

 SIG Observability is responsible for the components that make Cluster Operation and Maintenance decisions.